 § 34-24-191.
-Definitions.
+(Final placement and text of 2024 legislation is subject to editorial action of the Code Commissioner) Definitions.

-(a) For the purposes of this article, the following words and phrases shall have the meanings respectively ascribed by this section:
+(a) For the purposes of this article, the following terms have the following meanings:

 (1) BOARD.
 The Board of Physical Therapy established by Section 34-24-192.